 “I put an end to it, took my life put some paper and a pen to it, all the love and the pain I attend to it, for real though, I changed my life, but still I got my nine on me.”

 This life that we lived never goes away.
 It always seems to come back into our lives either directly or indirectly through our loved ones.
-In Drip Sanchez’s case, 15 shots in a vehicle while him and his brother Jerome was inside.
+In Drip Sanchez’s case, 15 shots in a vehicle while he and his brother Jerome was inside.
 This was a few months before he decided to actually join the company and give music another shot.
 15 shots and not a scratch on them.
 Hence: “But I still got my nine on me.”

 Used To Be Me